Experience and Enjoy the Smithsonian as an Insider

 Tours that travel through history and the imagination

-National Education Outreach facilitates community programs nationwide by engaging Smithsonian researchers, historians, educators and other museum professionals to share their expertise with students, teachers, and the general public.
-Programs are tailored to each organization and may include lectures, performances, hands-on workshops, professional development seminars, and special events.
+National Education Outreach facilitates educational and community programs across the country by engaging Smithsonian researchers, curators, historians, educators, and other museum professionals to share their expertise with students, teachers, and the general public.

 Join Us as a Member!

-There's a range of valuable benefits, including early ticket access, discounts, and more.
+Becoming a Smithsonian Associates member is one of the smartest and easiest ways to become a Smithsonian insider.
+Members receive a range of valuable benefits, including early ticket access, discounts, and more.
 In addition, members play a vital role in assuring that our tradition of excellence continues.
-Although The Smithsonian Associates is part of the Smithsonian, we receive no federal funds—relying instead on support from individual supporters at all levels to help bridge the gap between program expenses and ticket revenues.
+Although Smithsonian Associates is part of the Smithsonian, we receive no federal funding and rely on support from individual supporters to help us bridge the gap between program expenses and ticket revenues.